EdgeVitalsAI/Cognivus-Labs-Dev/Documentation - testing/CHAPTER_2_TESTING.md

 ---

 ## 2.9 Chapter Summary

+This section provides a consolidated interpretation of all testing findings presented in Chapter 2.
+It brings together functional and non-functional outcomes to describe the present maturity level of the system.
+The summary highlights areas with strong implementation evidence and identifies gaps that remain before full requirement closure.
+It also clarifies how current results support continued development rather than final production qualification.
+By combining achievements and limitations in one closing view, the section supports transparent academic reporting.
+Finally, it establishes clear validation priorities for the next implementation and testing cycle.

 This chapter documented the testing process and outcomes for the current development stage of the Smart IoT-Based Healthcare Monitoring and Management System.
 Results indicate strong progress in real-time monitoring, wireless transmission, local AI-enabled processing, data persistence, and role-based web portal functionality.
 Non-functional baselines for reliability, performance, and maintainability are also established.